I use empirical and theoretical approaches

 Biotic interactions and range limits

-What limits species’ distributions?
-Historically, we’ve largely thought about this question in terms of climate.
-However, most species are likely to be distributed over complex environmental gradients comprising changes in multiple abiotic and biotic variables.
+A species’ niche often manifests in space as the species’ geographic distribution.
+Thus species’ distributions are ecological patterns emerging largely from the evolutionary process of adaptation, with the limits of these distributions often reflecting the boundary between adaptation and maladaptation.
+But before we can assess why adaptation fails at a species’ range limit, we need to ask what environmental factors are actually constraining the species’ distribution — what is it about the environment beyond the range limit that prevents populations from establishing there?
+Surprisingly, it’s rare to have experimental tests of this question.
+Historically studies and models of species’ distributions have focused overwhelmingly on climatic variables, and species’ distribution models often assume purely climatic control on species’ ranges.
+However, most species are distributed over complex environmental gradients comprising changes in multiple biotic and abiotic variables.
 Transplant experiments, ideally combined with manipulations of putatively important environmental variables, are the most powerful method to test the relative influence of these variables on the location of the species’ range limit.
-In my dissertation, I used a variety of greenhouse and field experiments with the California native plant Clarkia xantiana ssp. xantiana (Onagraceae) to untangle complex environmental gradients and quantify the relative influence of both biotic and abiotic factors on plant lifetime fitness inside and outside the subspecies’ geographic range limit.
+In my dissertation, I used a variety of field and greenhouse experiments with the California native plant Clarkia xantiana ssp. xantiana (Onagraceae) to untangle complex environmental gradients and test key predictions from range limit theory, quantifying the relative influence of both biotic and abiotic factors on plant lifetime fitness inside and outside the subspecies’ geographic range limit.

 Relevant papers: